Raley's Supermarkets: History

 Raley's recognized its 85th anniversary with an integrated marketing campaign Good Never Stops.

-In 2021, Raley's acquired Bashas'.
+On December 15, 2021, Raley's acquired the Arizona-based grocery chain Bashas'.

+In 2025, several California county districts attorneys investigated the chain for unfair business practices, including selling expired OTC drugs.
+The company settled by paying more than $400,000 in fines.

+On May 29, 2025, it was announced that the last remaining Food Source, located in Stockton, California, that was converted from a Raley's in 2016, will close; the store shuttered on June 6, effectively ending Raley's discount grocery format.

 Banners

 eCart

 eCart is Raley's e-commerce platform which offers parking lot pickup for customers.
 Through eCart, the store has the capacity to process up to 250 online orders for pickup or delivery on a daily basis.
-Pickup customers have access to covered, pull-through parking spots, and their proximity to eCart storage reduces the wait time for shoppers when they arrive.
+Pickup customers have access to covered, pull-through parking spots at some locations, and their proximity to eCart storage reduces the wait time for shoppers when they arrive.